-In the investment accounted for using the equity method of the Company, Taiwan Tea Corporation financial statements were not audited by our firm, but by another auditor.
-Therefore, regarding the financial statements of Taiwan Tea Corporation included in the above-mentioned individual financial statements, our opinion on the amounts listed in their financial statements is based on the audit report of the other auditor.
-As of December 31, 2022, the amount of Taiwan Tea Corporation accounted for using the equity method accounted for 9.92% of the total assets, and for the years ended December 31,2022, the share of profit (loss) of subsidiaries, associates and joint venture for using the equity method in Taiwan Tea Corporation accounted for (17.70)% of the profit before income tax.
+We did not audit the financial statement of Taiwan Tea Corporation, which accounted for using the equity method by the subsidiary.
+Those statements were audited by other auditors, whose report has been furnished to us, and our opinion, is so far as it relates to the amounts included for Taiwan Tea Corporation, is based solely on the report of other auditors.
+The amount of Taiwan Tea Corporation which accounted for using the equity method were 9.02% and 9.92% of the total assets as of December 31, 2023 and 2022, respectively, and for the years ended December 31,2023 and 2022, the share of profit (loss) of subsidiaries, associates and joint venture accounted for using the equity method were (1.10)% and (17.70)% of the profit before income tax, respectively.